 - result a numeric value indicating the outcome of the command where: - 0 the command was successful; - 1 an error occurred, and an explanation will be the "text" element; or - 2 the fetch found no matching data. - text an explanation of the command outcome.
 When the command succeeds it will contain the command name along with the number of rows returned. - arguments a map containing the data returned by the command as the element "result-set", which is patterned after SQL statement responses: - columns a list of text column labels.
-The columns returned for DHCPv4 are: - \ subnet-id the ID of the subnet. - \ total-addresses the total number of addresses available for DHCPv4 management in the subnet.
-In other words, this is the sum of all addresses in all the configured pools in the subnet. - \ assigned-addresses the number of addresses in the subnet that are currently assigned to a client. - \ declined-addresses the number of addresses in the subnet that are currently declined and are thus unavailable for assignment. - The columns returned for DHCPv6 are: - \ subnet-id-the ID of the subnet. - \ total-nas the number of NA addresses available for DHCPv6 management in the subnet.
-In other words, this is the sum of all the NA addresses in all the configured NA pools in the subnet. - \ assigned-nas the number of NA addresses in the subnet that are currently assigned to a client. - \ declined-nas the number of NA addresses that are currently declined and are thus unavailable for assignment.
+The columns returned for DHCPv4 are: - subnet-id the ID of the subnet. - total-addresses the total number of addresses available for DHCPv4 management in the subnet.
+In other words, this is the sum of all addresses in all the configured pools in the subnet. - cumulative-assigned-addresses the cumulative number of addresses in the subnet that have been assigned to a client by the server since it started. - assigned-addresses the number of addresses in the subnet that are currently assigned to a client. - declined-addresses the number of addresses in the subnet that are currently declined and are thus unavailable for assignment. - The columns returned for DHCPv6 are: - subnet-id the ID of the subnet. - total-nas the number of NA addresses available for DHCPv6 management in the subnet.
+In other words, this is the sum of all the NA addresses in all the configured NA pools in the subnet. - cumulative-assigned-nas the cumulative number of NA addresses in the subnet that have been assigned to a client by the server since it started.

-- \ total-pds the total number of prefixes available of DHCPv6 management in the subnet.
-In other words, this is the sum of all prefixes in all the configured prefix pools in the subnet. - \ assigned-pds the number of prefixes in the subnet that are currently assigned to a client. - rows a list of rows, one per subnet ID.
+- assigned-nas the number of NA addresses in the subnet that are currently assigned to a client. - declined-nas the number of NA addresses that are currently declined and are thus unavailable for assignment. - total-pds the total number of PD prefixes available of DHCPv6 management in the subnet.
+In other words, this is the sum of all prefixes in all the configured prefix pools in the subnet. - cumulative-assigned-pds the cumulative number of PD prefixes in the subnet that have been assigned to a client by the server since it started. - assigned-pds the number of PD prefixes in the subnet that are currently assigned to a client. - rows a list of rows, one per subnet ID.
 Each row contains a data value corresponding to and in the same order as each column listed in "columns" for a given subnet. - timestamp the textual date and time the data were fetched, expressed as GMT.